cekit/cekit/docs/local_development.rst

       - name: s2i-common

-And we are in a need of updating s2i-common module.
-To achieve this one of the possible way is to:
+Now imagine,  we have found a bug in its s2i-common module.
+We will clone the module repository localy by executing:

 1. Clone cct_module to your workstation to ``~/repo/cct_module``